pp242/starting-ubuntu/README.md

 <hr />

-Download virtual box from
+Download Virtual box from

 	https://www.virtualbox.org/wiki/Downloads

 Click on the OS X hosts to download

 <hr/>

 ## Clone it

 Clone it onto your computer in the folder you want

-go into the folder you downloaded and run
+Go into the folder you downloaded and run

 	vagrant up